International Juried Photography Exhibition

 Description: Explore the magic of 19th-century tintype photography in this immersive two-day workshop.
 Designed for both beginners and experienced photographers, this hands-on course covers the history, chemistry, and techniques of the tintype process before guiding students through creating their own plates.

-The workshop begins with a foundational session to introduce students to the tintype process.
-This session includes:
+The workshop begins with a foundational session introducing the tintype process.

 -

-A PowerPoint lecture covering the history, chemistry, and technical aspects of tintype photography
+Visual lecture covering the history, chemistry, and technical foundations of tintype photography

 -